nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Use cases

-#### Add a temporary class
+#### Add a temporary lesson
-**System:** ClassBook
+**System:** TeachWhat!
-**Use case:** UC1 - Add a temporary class
+**Use case:** UC1 - Add a temporary lesson
 **Actor:** User

 **MSS**
-1. User adds a class with a specified classname.
+1. User adds a temporary lesson with a specified name, subject, address, date, time and duration.
-2. ClassBook requests for the date of the class.
+2. TeachWhat! updates the list of lesson.
-3. User provides date of the class.
-4. ClassBook requests for the starting time of the class.
-5. User provides starting time of the class.
-6. ClassBook requests for the duration of the class.
-7. User provides duration of the class.
    Use case ends.

 **Extensions**
 * 1a.
-User did not provide any classname.
+User did not provide any name.
     * 1a1.
-ClassBook shows an error message.
+TeachWhat! shows an error message.
       Use case resumes at step 1.

-* 3a.
+* 1b.
 User did not provide a date or date has invalid format.
-    * 3a1.
-ClassBook shows an error message.
+    * 1b1.
+TeachWhat! shows an error message.
-      Use case resumes at step 2.

-* 3b.
-User already provided the date in command.
-  Use case resumes at step 4.
+      Use case resumes at step 1.

-* 5a.
+* 1c.
 User did not provide a starting time or starting time has invalid format.
-    * 5a1.
-ClassBook shows an error message.
+    * 1c1.
+TeachWhat! shows an error message.
-      Use case resumes at step 4.

-* 5b.
-User already provided the starting time in command.
-  Use case resumes at step 6.
+      Use case resumes at step 1.

-* 7a.
+* 1d.
 User did not provide the duration of class or duration of class has invalid format.
-    * 7a1.
-ClassBook shows an error message.
+    * 1d1.
+TeachWhat! shows an error message.
-      Use case resumes at step 6.
+      Use case resumes at step 1.

-* 7b.
+* 1e.
 User already has an existing class overlapping with the specified starting, ending time and date.
-    * 7b1.
-ClassBook shows an error message.
+    * 1e1.
+TeachWhat! shows an error message.
-      Use case resumes at step 2.
+      Use case resumes at step 1.

-* 7c.
-User already provided the duration of class in command.
-  Use case ends.

-* \*a.
-At any time, User chooses to cancel the creation of a new class.
-    * \*a1.
-ClassBook requests to confirm the cancellation.
-    * \*a2.
-User confirms the cancellation.
-      Use case ends.

-#### Add a recurring class
+#### Add a recurring lesson
-**System:** ClassBook
+**System:** TeachWhat!
-**Use case:** UC2 - Add a recurring class
+**Use case:** UC2 - Add a recurring lesson
 **Actor:** User

 **MSS**
-1. User adds a class with a specified classname.
+1. User adds a recurring lesson with a specified name, subject, address, date, time and duration.
-2. ClassBook requests for the date of the first class.
+2. TeachWhat! updates the list of lesson.
-3. User provides date of the first class.
-4. ClassBook requests for the starting time of the class.
-5. User provides starting time of the class.
-6. ClassBook requests for the duration of the class.
-7. User provides duration of the class.
    Use case ends.

 **Extensions**
 * 1a.
-User did not provide any classname.
+User did not provide any name.
     * 1a1.
-ClassBook shows an error message.
+TeachWhat! shows an error message.
       Use case resumes at step 1.

-* 3a.
-User did not provide the date of the first class or date has invalid format.
+* 1b.
+User did not provide a date or date has invalid format.
-    * 3a1.
-ClassBook shows an error message.
+    * 1b1.
+TeachWhat! shows an error message.
-      Use case resumes at step 2.

-* 3b.
-User already provided the date of the first class in command.
-  Use case resumes at step 2.
+      Use case resumes at step 1.

-* 5a.
+* 1c.
 User did not provide a starting time or starting time has invalid format.
-    * 5a1.
-ClassBook shows an error message.
+    * 1c1.
+TeachWhat! shows an error message.
-      Use case resumes at step 4.

-* 5b.
-User already provided the starting time in command.
-  Use case resumes at step 6.
+      Use case resumes at step 1.

-* 7a.
-User did not provide a duration of the class or duration of class has invalid format.
+* 1d.
+User did not provide the duration of class or duration of class has invalid format.
-    * 7a1.
-ClassBook shows an error message.
+    * 1d1.
+TeachWhat! shows an error message.
-      Use case resumes at step 6.
+      Use case resumes at step 1.

-* 7b.
+* 1e.
 User already has an existing class overlapping with the specified starting, ending time and date.
-    * 7b1.
-ClassBook shows an error message.
+    * 1e1.
+TeachWhat! shows an error message.
-      Use case resumes at step 2.
+      Use case resumes at step 1.

-* 7c.
-User already provided the ending time in command.
-  Use case ends.

-* \*a.
-At any time, User chooses to cancel the creation of a new class.
-    * \*a1.
-ClassBook requests to confirm the cancellation.
-    * \*a2.
-User confirms the cancellation.
-      Use case ends.

-#### Delete a class
+#### Delete a lesson

-**System:** ClassBook
+**System:** TeachWhat!
-**Use case:** UC3 - Delete a class
+**Use case:** UC3 - Delete a lesson
 **Actor:** User

 **MSS**
-1. User requests to list classes
+1. User requests to list lessons
-2. ClassBook shows a list of classes
+2. TeachWhat! shows a list of lessons
-3. User requests to delete a specific class in the list
+3. User requests to delete a specific lesson in the list
-4. ClassBook deletes the class
+4. TeachWhat! deletes the lesson
    Use case ends.

 **Extensions**
 * 2a.
 The list is empty.
   Use case ends.

 * 3a.
 The given index is invalid.
     * 3a1.
-ClassBook shows an error message.
+TeachWhat! shows an error message.
       Use case resumes at step 2.

 * 3b.
-The specified class still has students assigned to it.
+The specified lesson still has students assigned to it.
     * 3b1.
-ClassBook shows a warning message.
+TeachWhat! shows a warning message.
     * 3b2a.
 User confirms deletion.
       Use case ends.
     * 3b2b.
 User cancels deletion.